sobri909/MGBoxKit/README.markdown

 UIImage *screenshot = [box screenshot:0]; // 0 = device scale, 1 = old school, 2 = retina
 ```

+## License

+No need to credit me or mention `MGBox` in your app.
+No one reads those things anyway.
+The license is otherwise BSD standard.

+If you want to give back, you could always buy my app, [IfAlarm](http://ifalarm.com) ;)

 ## More

 There's a few more undocumented features, if you're the type to go poking around the source.
 Enjoy!